Member tool: CIPD Buddy BETA

 Essential points

-• In UK law many organisations are required to report their gender pay gap annually.
-Non-compliance with reporting comes with penalties.
+• In UK law many large employer organisations are required to report their gender pay gap annually.
+Non-compliance with reporting comes with penalties and may have an adverse impact on an employer’s reputation.

 • The CIPD define the gender pay gap as “a measure of labour market or workplace disadvantage, expressed in terms of a comparison between men’s and women’s average (median) hourly rates of pay.
 It’s about pay, but also about other factors.”

-• Organisations must be conscious of further legal requirements operating across Europe.
+• Organisations must be conscious of further legal requirements operating across Europe and in other countries in which they operate and have staff.

 • The guidance issued below relates to gender pay gap reporting in England, Scotland and Wales.